eCommerce SEO Best Practices: The Ultimate 2020 Guide!

 What is User Intent?

-User intent is important but overlooking it is a common marketing mistake.
+User intent is important and overlooking it is a common marketing mistake.
 People search for different things when they’re looking for information versus looking to buy.

 For example, if someone searches for the keyword “iPhone” they could be interested in buying one but they could also be looking for information about the phone, help with using their iPhone, or any number of other things.

 On the other hand, if a user searches for “iPhone 11 deals” there’s a better chance they’re planning on buying one.
-You’ll get more qualified organic traffic if you optimize your product pages for keywords with high buying intent.
+You’ll get more qualified organic traffic from actual potential customers if you optimize your product pages for keywords with high buying intent.